 When someone suffers from glaucoma, this condition progresses gradually.
 In the beginning, there might not be any symptoms at all.
 As a result, this condition might get worse and people don’t even know it.
-This is what makes it so dangerous.
+This is what makes it so dangerous and why early detection is important.

 That is where we can help with our Phoenix area glaucoma treatments.
 We have a team of eye doctors and specialists who can help you diagnose this condition and provide treatment quickly.
 Our goal is to detect and treat this condition before it compromises someone’s vision.
 Even though there might not be a cure for this condition, we have ways to control it.